SendiSteve/My-Diary/README.md

 # MyDiary API
 This is an api for MyDiary built with the python flask framework.
 It allows users to pen down their entries they wish to accomplish.

+This API is live and hosted on [heroku](https://mydiarypro.herokuapp.com/)

 ## Technologies
 1. Python 3.6.4
 2. Flask==1.0.2